Joanne Johnson: Awards and honours

 Johnson was awarded the Laws Prize by BAS in 2008 and the Columbia University, Marie Tharp Fellowship for 2010–2011.
 The three-month fellowship allowed Johnson to collaborate with scientists at Lamont–Doherty Earth Observatory with the results published in the journal Science.

-In January 2007, due to the impact of Johnson's work (which also led to a completely novel proxy for recognising past ice sheets using alteration mineral chemistry), the UK Antarctic Place-Names Committee named a feature on James Ross Island, Antarctica after her.
+In January 2007 the UK Antarctic Place-Names Committee named a feature on James Ross Island, Antarctica after her, in recognition of her work which led to a new proxy for recognising past ice sheets using alteration mineral chemistry.
 Johnson Mesa, James Ross Island, Antarctica (63° 49'40"S, 57° 55'22"W) is a large flat-topped volcanic mountain north of Abernethy Flats, between Crame Col and Bibby Point on Ulu Peninsula, James Ross Island.

+Johnson was awarded a Polar medal in the 2023 New Year's Honours list.

 Personal life

 Johnson is married with two children (2008 and 2013): She has spoken about the challenges of doubling as a scientist and mother: "The hardest thing is being torn between your personal and professional ambitions…Wanting to go to conferences, but not wanting to leave your children.
 Having to leave work early or drop everything if you get a phone call that she's sick.
 You could be in the middle of a complicated thought process and you have to start again."

 In August 2021, Johnson appeared on BBC1's Songs of Praise discussing her work and her Christian faith.
 She states that her expeditions refresh her faith and that how being in the Antarctic it is "the closest you can get to God".